johnli25/johnli25/README.md

 I'm John Li, and I'm a senior (expected graduation: May 2023) majoring in Computer Engineering at UIUC🌠.

 Currently and previously at:

-Tableau (Salesforce), Lockheed Martin, UIUC CS Department, [Professor Matthew Caesar's IoT Research Group (WorldSim team)](https://iot.cs.illinois.edu/welcome/)
+Tableau (Salesforce), Lockheed Martin, UIUC CS Department, [Professor Matthew Caesar's IoT Research Group](https://iot.cs.illinois.edu/welcome/)

 <!--
 **johnli25/johnli25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.